MCA Test Structure

 This page contains resources and information for educators to support students in navigating the online format of the MCAs.

 Students take the MCAs at school for the grade and subject for which they are enrolled.
-The test content is grade-level specific and aligned to the Minnesota K-12 Academic Standards to measure student learning of these standards.
-For more detailed information about the content assessed on the MCA, visit the MCA Content Resources page.
+The test content is grade-level specific and aligned to the Minnesota K–12 Academic Standards to measure student learning of these standards.
+For more detailed information about the content assessed on the MCAs, visit the MCA Content Resources page.
+The MCAs are online assessments; however, paper test materials are available for students who may need them.
+MDE requires districts to ensure that all students are familiar with the test they will take.

-Student Readiness Tools (SRTs)Student Readiness Tools (SRTs)
+Student Readiness Tools (SRTs)

 SRT Image